MithamoMorgan/Diabetes_Prediction/README.md

 * HbA1c - Measure of person's average blood sugar level over past 2-3 months.
 * glucose level - Amount of glucose in the bloodstream at a given time.

+## Problem Statement

+**Objective:** To classify individuals as diabetic or non-diabetic using machine learning algorithms based on their medical history and demographic information.

+**Type:** Binary classification problem.

 ## App
 This app can assist medical professionals in making a diagnosis but should not be used as a substitute for a professional diagnosis.</br>
 *i:*